 Soli Deo gloria (”glory to God alone”)

-I have been “in ministry” now for twenty-seven years.
-I have served churches in Tennessee, Indiana, Oklahoma, Kentucky, Louisiana, Alabama, and California.
+I have been “in ministry” now for twenty-nine years.
+I have served churches in Tennessee, Indiana, Oklahoma, Kentucky, Louisiana, Alabama, California, and North Dakota.

 I have B.A. in Pastoral Ministry from Oklahoma Baptist University and a M.Div.
 (Master of Divinity) from The Southern Baptist Theological Seminary.

 I really enjoy my present ministry calling.
-I pastor a congregation in the Central Valley of California.
+I serve a congregation on the Western edge the Drift Prairie in North Dakota.
 They are great folks!

 I love to worship!
 I play guitar.
-I used to play every Tuesday night with a praise and worship team that leads at Celebrate Recovery meetings.
-Now I sit in with the worship team at the church when my pastoral schedule allows.
+I used to play every Tuesday night with a praise and worship team that led at Celebrate Recovery meetings.
+Now I sit in with the worship team at the church on occasion when my pastoral schedule allows or strum away whenever I get a chance.

 Another thing that I love is coffee.
 Not for the caffeine, but in the mornings that is nice.
 I can drink coffee pretty much all day.
 I like a cup after meals.
 I try to switch to decaf about lunch time, I do not always do it.
 I like tea too.

 I always have music playing.
 I went from the boom-box in the 70’s to the walkman of the 80’s and 90’s.
 Then the mp3 player came on the market in 1999.
 My first one was a Rio Riot.
 I quickly changed to the iPod.
 The iPhone came and my Palm Pilot, my camera, and my iPod were left at home.
 My three favorite gadgets rolled into one and with internet access to go.
 What can I say?
 I love my iPhone.
 I am also rather fond of my iPad.
-It has replaced my MacBook Pro when I am on the go and is saving me on lots of paper (and ink).
+I love my Apple Watch also.
+They have replaced my MacBook Pro when I am on the go and save me on lots of paper (and ink).
+And I never thought I could replace my DayTimer binder…